jkjung-avt/tensorrt_demos/README.md

    * [TensorRT YOLOv4](https://jkjung-avt.github.io/tensorrt-yolov4/)
    * [Verifying mAP of TensorRT Optimized SSD and YOLOv3 Models](https://jkjung-avt.github.io/trt-detection-map/)
    * For training your own custom yolov4 model: [Custom YOLOv4 Model on Google Colab](https://jkjung-avt.github.io/colab-yolov4/)
-   * For adapting the code to your own custom trained yolov3/yolov4 models: [TensorRT YOLOv3 For Custom Trained Models](https://jkjung-avt.github.io/trt-yolov3-custom/)
+   * For adapting the code to your own custom trained yolov3/yolov4 models: [TensorRT YOLO For Custom Trained Models (Updated)](https://jkjung-avt.github.io/trt-yolo-custom-updated/)

 <a name="int8_and_dla"></a>
 Demo #6: Using INT8 and DLA core